Updates, commentary, training and advice on immigration and asylum law

 • has previously been accepted by us as part of another immigration application, such as for entry clearance

-For the sake of completeness, I will add that paragraph 3.2 of Appendix KoLL also covers circumstances where ILR applicants are deemed to meet the English language requirement where the applicant has been on a particular visa for over 15 years continuously, AND has evidence that they have passed an English language test at level A2, AND evidence from a qualified English teacher that they have made efforts to learn English but do not yet have sufficient knowledge of the language to pass the qualification at level B1.
+For the sake of completeness, I will add that paragraph 3.2 of Appendix KoLL also covers circumstances where those applying for settlement are deemed to meet the English language requirement where the applicant has been on a particular visa for over 15 years continuously, AND has evidence that they have passed an English language test at level A2, AND evidence from a qualified English teacher that they have made efforts to learn English but do not yet have sufficient knowledge of the language to pass the qualification at level B1.
 This provision is very rarely used.
 If you believe that this provision applies to you, you may benefit from legal advice.

 Family immigration